i1470s/IVRY-Injector/README.md

 # i1470s-Roblox-Cheats
 My roblox cheats

-Installation is simple! this is signed code so you wont have issues with antivirus tho you may when injecting!
+Installation is simple! this is signed code so you wont have issues with antivirus tho you may when downloading with google chrome!!!

 Just run the exe pretty simple :P